elastic-rs/elastic/README.md

 The `elastic` crate brings these independent units together into a cohesive API.
 It aims to provide the glue between them and offer some typical defaults.
 If you have a more specialised use-case, you can pick and choose the crates that will best support it.

+`elastic` sits on a stack with hard dependencies on the following libraries:

+- `reqwest`/`hyper` for HTTP
+- `serde` for serialisation

+There hasn't been much effort put into abstracting these dependencies at this stage.

 ## Crates

 `elastic` bundles up a couple of crates into a single client.
 If you want to pick and choose functionality, you can work with these crates independently.